 The teacher’s edition was written for use by teachers who have never taught rhetoric before.
 While the lessons are easy to follow, they do require that the teacher read the lesson in the student textbook as well as the information in the teacher’s edition, then also preview videos or articles to be used.
 This is a lot of work to do for a teacher working with only one student—another reason why the course makes the most sense for a group class.
 While you can enroll students in Veritas Press’s online courses, you can also present your own group class.
 The teacher's edition makes that easy to do.

-The teacher’s edition does not have the lesson material and exercises that are in the student textbook.
+The lesson material and exercises that are in the student textbook are not repeated in the teacher’s edition.
 Consequently, the teacher needs access to a student textbook in addition to the teacher’s edition.
 I think sharing the textbook with a student is unlikely to work well; the teacher should have his or her own copy of the textbook.

-The teacher’s edition explains that we can learn much from the Greeks and Romans “about sound reasoning, orderly thinking, and clear communication,” but they don’t teach us much “about how to love an opponent.”
+The teacher’s edition explains that we can learn much from the Greeks and Romans “about sound reasoning, orderly thinking, and clear communication,” but they don’t teach us much “about how to love an opponent” (p.1).
 A Rhetoric of Love continually challenges students to consider how love is best served by our rhetoric, whether written or spoken.
-The text ends with the biblical reminder that we should be swift to hear and slow to speak (James 1:19), and that sometimes silence is the most powerful form of rhetoric.
+The text ends with the biblical reminder that we should be swift to hear and slow to speak (James 1:19) and that sometimes silence is the most powerful form of rhetoric.